JHFromMY/Image-Captioning/README.md

 4. Then, activate the environment, 'conda activate ImageCaption'

 ## Kernel Setup
-5. Then, move directory, 'cd C:\Users\User\Downloads\ImageCaption\0_Setup'
-6. Then, install all dependency, 'pip install -r requirements.txt'
+1. Then, install all dependency, 'pip install -r C:/Users/User/Downloads/ImageCaption/0_Setup/requirements.txt'
-7. Then, install torch, 'pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118'
-8. Then, create an external kernel, 'python -m ipykernel install --user --name=ImageCaption --display-name "ImageCaption"'
+2. Then, create an external kernel, 'python -m ipykernel install --user --name=ImageCaption --display-name "ImageCaption"'
-9. Download 'ImageCaption30K_InceptionV3_LSTM.ipynb' and loacte at 'C:\Users\User\Downloads\ImageCaption\2_Model\InceptionV3_LSTM'
+3. Download 'ImageCaption30K_LSTM.ipynb' and loacte at 'C:\Users\User\Downloads\ImageCaption\2_Model\LSTM'
-10. Open Jupter Notebook and select "ImageCaption" kernel
+4. Open Jupter Notebook and select "ImageCaption" kernel

 In case need to add/update the external kernel:
 1. Open Anancoda Prompt
 2. Then, activate the environment, 'conda activate ImageCaption'
 3. Then, add/modify using 'pip install' or 'pip uninstall'
+4. Restart kernel in Jupyter Notebook

 In case need to remove the external kernel:
 1. Open Anancoda Prompt